Body of missing central Florida boy, 5, found in water near his home, deputies say - NewsBreak

 9-year-old boy from Port St. Lucie hits boat propeller while falling into lake

 POLK COUNTY, Fla.
 (CBS12) — The search continues for a 9-year-old boy from Port St. Lucie after he fell into a lake in front of his two brothers.
-This incident occurred just a day before the body of an autistic 10-year-old boy from Riviera Beach was found in a lake in his neighborhood.
+The Polk County Sheriff's Office (PCSO) said the boy fell into Lake Annie on Saturday afternoon when he and his brothers were on their father's pontoon boat.
+The boy suddenly fell over the front of boat and was struck by the boat's propeller.
+The father immediately jumped into the water to look for his son, while one of the boys called 911 for help.

 Body Cam: Florida man flees from deputies, taken down by K9, multiple drugs found in car